-Once we have a commencement date for POPI (probably 24 May 2017), all organisations will be on the same timeline with the same deadline (probably 24 May 2018).
+Once we have a POPI commencement date, all organisations will be on the same timeline with the same deadline.
 They’ll all be on the same journey of meeting the compliance requirements to lawfully process personal information and protect people from harm.
 This is a significant task and can feel daunting and overwhelming.
 But being on the same timeline presents us all with a unique once in a lifetime opportunity.

 There is a Common Compliance Requirements